DIVYANSH-GI/DIVYANSH-CD.github.io/README.md

 | ENGLISH    | 91        | 100         |
 | PUNJABI    | 99        | 100         |
 | **TOTAL**  | **473**   | **500**     |

+   **HOBBY**
+My hobby is to play cricket .
+To play volleyball.
+To read books .
+Travelling.Learning and exploring new things.

+   **ACTIVITY REPORT**
+My activity report of 2024 year of Induction Program  in GURU NANAK DEV ENGINEERING COLLEGE.